fluidity-money/arbinframarkets.xyz/README.md

 /**
  * @notice Register this campaign, taking a small stipend for management from the
  *         creator in the form of $3 fUSDC.
 Factory caller only.
- * @param trading address to configure this
+ * @param trading address to use as the basis for this prediction market outcome.
- * @param incentiveSender to send the initial amount, assuming they approved this.
  * @param desc of the contract to commit as info for users.
 Should be info for a oracle.
  * @param launchTs to use as the timestamp to begin this infra market.
  *        Could be the conclusion date.